 So our perceptions of the future always depend on more than our own personal perspective?

 Yes.
 People’s perspectives on the future vary greatly.
 One group that we might call “lovers of life” are very open to innovations.
 They judge the future in terms of what appeals to them.
 This group is very focused on leisure activities, they’re very dynamic, they’re always looking for new events and new things to surround themselves with.
 On the other hand, there’s a conservative milieu that doesn’t set much store by change.
 But what’s now become more important than these broad categories are small collaborative systems with just 50 or 150 people that form on social media.
 Not everything is decided collectively within these groups, because they too have their opinion leaders who say that so-and-so is important in this context and so-and-so in that one.
 But the crucial thing is that in these groups people feel like they’re not going down a certain path all by themselves, but rather as part of a community.

 So people’s peer groups are crucial to change?

 Yes, they play a very significant role.
 One very, very important issue in futures studies is trust.
 Which sources of information do we trust?
 Some people’s horizons are set by their trusted local paper.
-Or else they put their faith in the accuracy of their Sunday broadsheet.
-Others trust different channels, like YouTube, and still others trust their peer group.
 When it comes to issues relating to the future, the question is always: How do people develop trust in what you’re saying?
-One example: I’m a member of the German National Academy of Science and Engineering.
+I’m a member of the German National Academy of Science and Engineering.
 As a social scientist, other academy members often ask me how we can build acceptance for new technologies.
-I always reply that that’s not the first step.
-Before you can build acceptance, you need to ensure the technologies resonate with people.
+I always reply: Before you can build acceptance, you need to ensure the technologies resonate with people.
 And that resonance needs to be based in trust in the innovations you’ve developed.